 The code hidden in an image file

-After recognising a possible attack, we decided to try finding samples with characteristics analogous to the email that was provided to us.
+After recognizing a possible attack, we decided to try finding samples with characteristics analogous to the email that was provided to us.
 By sifting through VirusTotal, we found that similar samples had been added between June 24 and July 5.
 Our analysis of the samples revealed some interesting additions to LokiBot’s capabilities.

 The filenames of the malware samples varied, but in general, they were gibberish:

 We determined, based on what we found, that the LokiBot variant may also arrive via a malicious spam email containing a malicious Rich Text Format (RTF) file attachment.
 The RTF file contains an embedded Excel OLE object that uses Windows Management Instrumentation (WMI) and PowerShell to download and execute the malware.